 Commenter Page Comment North Florida TPO Response FHWA General Comment: Please note that any equipment purchases equal to or greater than \$5,000 must have prior FHWA unless the UPWP contains sufficient detailed information for this review.
 The TPO handles all equipment purchases with local funds.
 Note added to Task 1.1 budget tables FHWA Task 7.1 - end products have been reduced for this task from prior UPWP, why is the budget the same?
 Updated the task details and budget to accurately reflect the task and responsibilities of our new transportation planner position FHWA Task 7.2 - is there any information on current number of participants in this program?
-Ve can generate reports on the activity.
-There are currently 242 registered users in he system.
+We can generate reports on the activity.
+There are currently 242 registered users in the system.
 FHWA Task 7.5 - elaborate on 'Encourage' task.
 Added the following: "Meet with fleet owners and operators to educate them on the environmental and financial benefits of alternative fuel conversions for their fleets and fuels" FHWA Task 7.5 is not included in the spreadsheet on page 161.
 Updated FHWA General Comment: Please ensure the updated Federal Aid Project (FAP) number and the State Financial Management (FM) numbers are used for the final UPWP.
 The updated numbers have been included

 Commenter Page Comment North Florida TPO Response FHWA General Comment: All Agreements or Certifications including Debarment and Suspension, Contracts, Grants, and Cooperative Agreements, Title VI Nondiscrimination Policy Statement and Disadvantaged Business Enterprise (DBE) statements should be signed and dated, and included in the final copy of the document.
-Signed version will included after the board adopts the UPWP FHWA General Comment: Please ensure all funds identified are currently available for the MPO to use in this UPWP.
-Please verify funding levels available to the MPO prior to the final UPWP submission.
-If funding is overprogrammed, the UPWP will be approved only for the levels of funding available and verified from the Central Office PL fund Coordinator and the Districts' Work programs for STBG levels.
-We are using the allocations provided to us by FDOT.
+Signed version will included after the board adopts the UPWP FHWA available for the MPO to use in this UPWP.
+Please verify funding by FDOT.
+The funds will r We are using the allocations provided to us by FDOT.
 The funds will not be used until they are authorized/released.
 FHWA Task 2/3/4: If there are any tasks related to the fulfillment of PTASP, be sure to highlight these efforts.
 Added language to tasks 3.1 and 4.2 to highlight TAM and PTASP.
 FHWA All: Funding source tables should document the total cost and the federal/nonfederal shares.
 The tables only illustrate the federal amounts; thus, the proportions are not verifiable.
 Note added before the task detail sheet section to indicate "The FHWA PL funds reflected in this document include the FTA allocation that has in the past been reflected as FTA 5305 funds.
 These are now combined into one PL category."
 FHWA All: If an activity was not completed within the prescribed target dates and the completion date rolled to another year, be sure to highlight the activity in the end products.
 Be sure to do the same for the associated funds.
 Added this information to tasks 4.5, 5.20 and 5.25.